 1.

-First I start with a blank, mini home plate.
-These babies look and feel just like a real home plate except that they are five inches across.
+First I start with a blank, 10 inch home plate.
+They look and feel just like a real home plate except that they are 10 inches across.

 ______________________________